-- (a) to provide landscaped areas that are suitable for substantial tree planting and for the use and enjoyment of residents, - (b) to maintain and encourage a landscaped corridor between adjoining properties, - (c) to ensure that development promotes the desired future character of the neighbourhood, - (d) to encourage ecologically sustainable development by maximising the retention and absorption of surface drainage water on site and by minimising obstruction to the underground flow of water, - (e) to control site density, - (f) to limit building footprints to ensure that adequate provision is made for landscaped areas and private open space. - The proposal is compatible with the existing residential character of the area in relation to building siting, bulk, form and scale. - The proposal does not seek to significantly reduce the amount of landscaped area that is currently existing on site and will be similar to the existing setting. - The proposal does not result in any undue adverse amenity impacts to the surrounding properties. - Despite the variations, the proposal results in superior on-site amenity and accessibility outcomes. - The proposal complies with FSR.
-It is considered that the landscaped area and site coverage proposed will not be out of character with the site coverage characteristic of the general pattern of development in the vicinity as shown in the aerial photo below.
+- (a) to provide landscaped areas that are suitable for substantial tree planting and for the use and enjoyment of residents, - (b) to maintain and encourage a landscaped corridor between adjoining properties, - (c) to ensure that development promotes the desired future character of the neighbourhood, - (d) to encourage ecologically sustainable development by maximising the retention and absorption of surface drainage water on site and by minimising obstruction to the underground flow of water. - (e) to control site density,

+- (f) to limit building footprints to ensure that adequate provision is made for landscaped areas and private open space. - The proposal is compatible with the existing residential character of the area in relation to building siting, bulk, form and scale. - The proposal does not seek to significantly increase the site coverage that is currently existing on site and will be similar to the existing setting. - The proposal does not result in any undue adverse amenity impacts to the surrounding properties. - Despite the variations, the proposal results in superior on-site amenity outcomes. - It is considered that the site coverage proposed will not be out of character with the site coverage characteristic of the general pattern of development in the vicinity.